Every now and then I decide to be brave, be a supportive wife and an adventurous mom and I agree halfheartedly to go camping with the kids.

 - Utensils + spatula

 - Coffee pot (we make it on the open fire or the stove).

 - Food – a lot of food – I don’t know why it is, but my barely eating kids, same ones I have to beg to eat something every meal at home, become a bottomless pit once we leave the house, they start eating once we load them into the car and never stop until we are back home.

 We usually grill something for dinner, make lots of salads, make some hot beverages for everyone, cut up fruits for the kids and adults to munch on in between meals.
-In the morning we make scramble eggs, Mexican eggs, make some flat bread, hot chocolate/coffee/herbal tea and that’s about it.
+In the morning we make scrambled eggs, Mexican eggs, make some flatbread, hot chocolate/coffee/herbal tea and that’s about it.

 - Water is super important!
 Lots of water.